adrian-salajan/adrian-salajan.github.io/_posts/2020-10-03-assigment-is-broken.md

 date:   2020-10-02 15:13:25 -0500
 categories: functional-programming fp
 ---
-Most programming languages have this operator {% ihighlight scala %} = {% endihighlight %} which is called the assignment operator.
+Most programming languages have this operator ` = ` which is called the assignment operator.
 Have you evered wondered why this is called assignment and not simply equals ?

-You might think equals is already defined and you are probably thinking of {% ihighlight scala %} == {% endihighlight %}
-but this is called "equal to", this one answers a question but assigment is an action, make a equal to b.
+You might think equals is already defined and you are probably thinking of ` == ` but this is called "equal to", this one answers a question but assigment is an action, make a equal to b.

-{% ihighlight scala %} val a = b {% endihighlight %}
+` val a = b `

 I will try to show you this operator is broken or to be less dramatic, one very popular paradigm of programming makes it look broken.